 We’ve put together a list of 25 female photographers whose art will inspire and amaze you.

 In no particular order, here’s our list of 25 female photographers.
-Their creativity and vision will have you take a moment and look twice at their pictures.
+Their creativity and vision will make you take a moment and look twice at their pictures.

 Nan Goldin (September 12, 1953) is a photographer from the US.
 She started her photography career by focusing on the post-punk new-wave music scene in Boston.
 Between 1979 and 1986, she created her most important body of work, The Ballad of Sexual Dependency.

-These images portrayed drug use, violent, aggressive couples and autobiographical moments.
+These images portrayed drug use, violence, aggressive couples, and autobiographical moments.
 She sees it as a diary that she would let people read.

 Her images are often shown as a slideshow rather than a typical exhibition of prints.
 The main themes of her work are love, gender, domesticity, and sexuality.
 She often photographed using available light.